AmpersandTarski/documentation/syntax/relation.md

 * `PROP` (property)

 ### Pragma
-The optional PRAGMA keyword is followd by a couple of strings, that can be used to construct a sentence for this relation, based on actual population.
+The optional PRAGMA keyword is followed by a couple of strings, that can be used to construct a sentence for this relation, based on actual population.

 ### Meaning
 The meaning of a relation can be written in natural language in the Meaning part of the RELATION statement: